sassoftware/sasoptpy/_sources/guide/models.rst.txt

 ~~~~~~~~~~~~~~~

 A model is solved by using the :meth:`Model.solve` method.
 This method converts
-Python definitions into an MPS file and uploads it to a CAS server for the optimization
-action.
-The type of the optimization problem is determined according to the variable types and expressions.
+Python definitions into OPTMODEL language and submits using SWAT or SASPy packages.

 >>> m.solve()
 NOTE: Initialized model model_1
-NOTE: Converting model model_1 to DataFrame
 NOTE: Added action set 'optimization'.
+NOTE: Converting model model_1 to OPTMODEL.
 ...
 NOTE: Optimal.
 NOTE: Objective = 124.343.